bdezray/GEODE-Curate-A-Thon/_docs/Protocol/Paper Search Strategies.md

 Some papers will be behind a paywall (meaning you have to pay to access it).
 Because of this, we highly recommend that you perform this search from a network on your campus (or using a campus VPN), as you will be able to benefit from your campus library subscriptions to get past journal paywalls.
 Additionally, we encourage you to download the [Open Access Button](https://openaccessbutton.org) and install it in your favorite browser.
 The Open Access Button allows you to search thousands of sources to link you to free, legal, full text articles.

 ### Searching by BioProject title
 [Google Scholar](https://scholar.google.com/) is a great place to begin your paper search.
 Search the associated title of the BioProject (listed in the **project_title_bioprj** in the Google form) and see if you can find anything.
-Sample instructions are below:
+Access a [Video Tutorial](https://psu.mediaspace.kaltura.com/media/GEODE+Curate-A-ThonA+Searching+by+BioProject+Title/1_4hpfoo5l) walking you through the searching by BioProject title search strategy and/or see sample instructions are below:

 1.Copy/paste the title of the BioProject (listed in the **project_title_bioprj** field in the Google form) into Google Scholar and search.
 You do not need to add quotation marks around the title.